-Tell a story with props, including a garnish, such as a cherry, olive or lime, and even Include a bottle opener with the cork to the side.
-There are tricks to make a beer more bubbly (add a bit of dish soap), and to make the mug have more condensation (spray glycerine on the ouside of the glass).
+Tell a story with props, including a garnish, such as a cherry, olive or lime, and even include a bottle opener with the cork to the side.
+There are tricks to make a beer look more bubbly (add a bit of dish soap), and to make the mug have more condensation (spray glycerine on the outside of the glass).

 Why is high-quality food photography important?

 Great food photography is an art and a science.
 It’s supposed to evoke your senses—your sense of sight, smell, and, of course, tastebuds.
 The curves, shadows and grill marks of the food item I photograph—I want to make it look like you can eat it off the menu or website.